Skip to main content

 • The number of active alerts within the current time window

-The charts visualize the reliability parameters of the objective currently in focus:
+Below the tiles, the charts visualize the reliability parameters of the objective currently in focus.
+The charts cover the entire time window selected and include the following:

 • The error budget remaining